 Once the Joint Venture Contract was signed by both parties, it was sent to the local government: Shanghai Municipal Foreign Investment Committee, for approval.
-The which was the symbol that the Losea joint venture was officially accepted.
+The Joint Venture Contract was approved by the local government on 29th January 1996, which was the symbol that the Losea joint venture was officially accepted.
 The fifth, and last, milestone was therefore achieved.